tensorflow/community/rfcs/20200113-tf-data-service.md

 To provide determinism even when servers fail, consumers can keep track of which element index they have processed up to for each task.
 Input workers would attach per-task element indices when they produce elements, so consumers can ignore duplicate elements caused by worker restarts.
-We will use an analogous mechanism to avoid re-processing the same split in case of master falure.
-Input workers will track the split index of splits as they receive them, and ignore duplicate splits.

 #### Failure Recovery